lightwolf/HydraNSI/README.md

 | PXR_BUILD_NSI_PLUGIN | 1         |

-3. Obtain a copy of 3Delight | NSI contaiing the rendering library, include headers and OSL shaders, then set the following CMAKE variables:
+3. Obtain a copy of 3Delight | NSI containing the rendering library, include headers and OSL shaders, then set the following CMAKE variables:

 | CMAKE Variable  | Value                       |         |                                                         |
 | --------------- | --------------------------- | ------- | ------------------------------------------------------- |